 … One of the greatest orators in Congress once taught school in Lincoln?

-Lincoln’s new school year has begun.
+Lincoln’s school year will soon be ending.
 Time to recall one of Lincoln’s famous teachers.

 In May 1776, the town paid six pounds, thirteen shillings, and four pence to a recent graduate of Harvard to teach a “grammar school” in the North school house.
 The teacher was only 18 years old, which made him barely older than some of his students.
 But he would go on to serve as a member of the Massachusetts convention that ratified the country’s new Constitution in 1788.
 And much to his own astonishment, he would then defeat that savvy old patriot, Samuel Adams, in election to the first Congress held under the new Republic.